CrossGeeks/FacebookClientPlugin/docs/FacebookPortalSetup.md

 ### Enable sharing content setup (Optional)

-**8.** Go to App Review and make public your application so that you are able to test sharing posts.
+If your app is public on Facebook developer portal, you should be able to test sharing with any users.

 ![Make Public](https://github.com/CrossGeeks/FacebookClientPlugin/blob/develop/images/fb-app-make-public.png)